How do we

 These are my initial thoughts, not a finished blueprint.

-I do not pretend to have every answer, and I want to spend more time speaking to people with real economic, business, and financial expertise to keep refining these ideas.
+I do not pretend to have every answer.
+I want to keep speaking to people with real economic, business and financial expertise to refine these ideas.